Middle School Counseling

-- Advising all students regarding scheduling and course selection, explaining graduation requirements, college prep, honors, and Advanced Placement classes, while emphasizing the importance of grade point average
+- Explain graduation requirements, college prep, honors, and Advanced Placement classes, while emphasizing the importance of grade point average.

-- Administration of individual admissions testing, annual group standardized testing, and the Talent Identification Program in conjunction with Duke University
+- Administer individual admissions testing, annual group standardized testing, and the Talent Identification Program with Duke University.

-- Individual students small groups, interventions, and referrals to outside professionals
+- Facilitate individual students’ small groups, interventions, and referrals to outside professionals.

-- Assignment of student support resource classes and teachers
+- Assign student support resource classes and teachers.

 Middle School Counselor